Ron Hunt: Career

-Hunt was injured in 1965, and played in only 57 games.
+He was injured in 1965, and played in only 57 games.
 He was hit by pitches 6 times, the only time in his twelve year career he was not hit by at least 10 pitches.
 In 1966, Hunt's last year with the Mets, he had a .288 batting average, scored 63 runs, and was hit by 11 pitches.
 In November 1966, Hunt and Jim Hickman were traded to the Los Angeles Dodgers for Tommy Davis and Derrell Griffith.
 After batting .263 during the season, a year in which he was injured again, and being hit by 10 pitches, Hunt was traded with Nate Oliver to the San Francisco Giants for Tom Haller and Frank Kasheta.